ai4os/ai4-docs/source/howtos/deploy/eosc-node.rst

 .. image:: /_static/images/eosc-node/container-config.png
    :width: 400px

 Then click on ``Save and Select Project``.
-This will create a new tool in your private **My Tools** list, that you can use for new deployments.
+This will create a new tool in your private ``My Tools`` tab, that you can use for new deployments.
 Next, you need to select the *“Default Personal Project”* :ref:`created in Step 1 <howtos/deploy/eosc-node:1.1.
 Allocate the computing resources>`, which is linked to the allocated OKD project, and click on the ``Proceed`` button.

 .. image:: /_static/images/eosc-node/container-deploy.png
+   :width: 400px

 1.3.
 Access the tool
 ^^^^^^^^^^^^^^^^^^^^

-The new deployment is available in the ``Deployments`` tab of the ``Tools Hub`` section.
+Once ready, the new deployment will available in the ``Deployments`` tab of the :material-outlined:`account_tree;1.5em` ``Tools Hub`` section.

 .. image:: /_static/images/eosc-node/new-container-toolshub.png

-You can access the outputs of this deployment to get the endpoint (for example ``https://yolo-ai4eosc-9ina.eu-1.open-science-cloud-user-apps.eu/ui``).
+Clicking the :material-outlined:`map;1.5em` ``Show details`` button, you will find the deployment endpoint (similar to ``https://yolo-ai4eosc-9ina.eu-1.open-science-cloud-user-apps.eu/ui``).
 In the endpoint, you will find the :doc:`DEEPaaS API </reference/api>` UI, which you can use to run inference calls on the model.

 .. image:: /_static/images/endpoints/deepaas.png
    :width: 400px